Real Cost of a Whole-House Generator (2026)

 A quality portable runs $700 to $2,500.
 The part people skip is the legal, safe connection.
 An interlock kit runs $400 to $850 installed and powers your panel through a single inlet, or a manual transfer switch runs up to $1,500.
 Without one, you are running cords through a window or, far worse, backfeeding your panel, which can kill a lineman and start a fire.
 Budget the connection as part of the purchase.

-A portable also carries a discipline the spec sheet never mentions: it runs outside, far from windows, doors, and vents, every time.
-Carbon monoxide from portable generators kills roughly 80 to 100 Americans a year (CPSC), and the deaths cluster in the days after a storm.
+A portable also carries a discipline the spec sheet never mentions: it runs outside, at least 20 feet from the house, with the exhaust pointed away from every door, window, and vent, every time.
+CPSC's published figure is that more than 80 consumers die each year of carbon monoxide poisoning caused by portable generators, and its May 2026 estimates put the 2020 to 2022 average at 98 a year.
+The deaths cluster in the days after a storm.
 That rule sells nothing and is not negotiable.
 Read never run a generator indoors before your first outage.

 How to Budget by Your Outage Pattern